We are available 7 days a week to help answer any questions. Call (888) 850-1890

 If you suspect that your teen or young adult is misusing benzos, keep these points in mind:

-Because of the mental and physical severity of benzo addiction, it’s important to seek addiction treatment as soon as possible if you’re concerned about your child.
-The experts at Sandstone Care are available seven days a week to explain your options and answer any questions you may have at 888-850-1890.
+Because of the mental and physical severity of benzo addiction, it’s important to seek addiction treatment as soon as possible if you’re concerned about your teen or young adult.
+Sandstone Care has a medical detox program along with a full continuum of care in Colorado and Maryland.
+We are available seven days a week to explain your options and answer any questions you may have at 888-850-1890.